MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 The body of an operation is the Q# code that implements the operation.
 It is legal to define an operation with no body; for instance, primitive operations such as Paulis and the Hadamard gate are defined this way.
-A body definition consists of the keyword `Body`, followed by a statement block.
+A body definition consists of the keyword `body`, followed by a statement block.

 ### Adjoint